screepers/ErrorExporter/README.md

 ## Usage

 After installation is completed it will start to ever hour get your errors and save them by count.
+To change this edit .env `CRON_TAB_SYNTAX` variable to your liking using [syntax generator](https://crontab-generator.org/).

 About 200 errors can be saved in an segment per shard.
 Default is if you are above 90% of the segment it stops exporting and alerts your email via Game.notify in Screeps.